 Bottom Line

 The art style is all the visual art we see when playing a game.
-There are two main types of game art styles: 2D and 3D.
+There are two main types of video game art styles: 2D and 3D.
 2D and 3D game art can be created in several different video game art styles based on the genre and type of the game.
 Every art style in video games carries advantages and disadvantages concerning visual aesthetics, technology, and gameplay.
 It also intensively affects the game’s immersion and public likability.
 So, we recommend you decide on your game’s art style after settling on the gameplay, creating an initial prototype, and testing it.